60dimension/IELTS-Vocabularies/Vocabulary04.md

 Most young women feel a biological need to procreate.

-At no time did I make an attempt to impede any investigatory effort?
+At no time did I make an attempt to impede any investigatory effort.

 The old machinery was still going strong.